40 Unforgettable Things To Do in Calgary on Your Next Vacation

 For a little luxury in the heart of the city, book a suite at Le Germain—located just steps away from the iconic Calgary Tower.
 The hotel offers complimentary car service around the city, complimentary continental breakfast, and some of the largest (and most luxurious) rain showerheads we’ve ever come across in our travels.
 (And it’s dog-friendly, to boot!)

 Calgary’s National Music Centre, located in Studio Bell, is a place where musical artifacts, interactive exhibits and halls of fame collide.
+(Explore more great Canadian halls of fame.)
 Five floors celebrate music in Canada and showcase everything from the stage costumes of famous Canadian artists to a vocal booth where you can mix your own track.
 There are also three recording studios for an artist residency program, plus a 300-seat performance hall.

 You’ll be hard-pressed to choose which of the outdoor Rooftop Bar‘s draws is more impressive: the panoramic view of the legendary Bow River, or the mouthwatering options on the menu.
 Although the Napa cabbage salad and fior di latte cheese pizza are highly recommended, our number one pick would have to be the charred corn slathered in aioli, cheese, cilantro and chilies.
 In a word?
 Droolworthy.